breandan/markovian/README.md

 The way we teach probability in school is too abstract.
 First we learn about probability distributions.
 Where did these distributions come from?
 How did they arise?
 To gain a better understanding of probabilistic reasoning, we should start from first principles with an application firmly in mind, and build up our intuition through simple programming exercises.

 Why does probability exist?
 Probability exists because we have imperfect information about the world.
-Whether due to inaccessibility, poor visibility or measurement error, our sensing instruments are only capable of gathering a blurry representation of their environment.
+Whether due to inaccessibility, poor visibility, measurement error or [other sources](https://en.wikipedia.org/wiki/Uncertainty_quantification#Sources_of_uncertainty), our sensing instruments are only capable of gathering a blurry representation of their environment.
 We are thus permanently stranded in a state of uncertainty about the world around us.
 Nevertheless, we would like to reconstruct and reason about possible realities to make informed decisions.

 Most computers are by contrast, deterministic and fully observable.
 How could we use a deterministic machine to simulate a stochastic one?
 We must first have a source of *noise*.
 This may come from a the outside world through a special input device called a random number generator (RNG), or lacking one, from an artificial or *pseudo*-RNG (PRNG).
 A good PRNG will be indistinguishable from an RNG to any observer who does not know its internal state, and whose internal state cannot be easily guessed by observing the outputs.
 Many [suitable](https://en.wikipedia.org/wiki/Rule_30) [candidates](https://en.wikipedia.org/wiki/Linear_congruential_generator) have been proposed.